-Handmade gifts are meaningful gifts to give and to receive.
+Handmade gifts are meaningful gifts to give and receive.
 Help children create this handprint license plate tag using a license tag and cover purchased at your local automotive store.
 Use acrylic paint for adding handprints to the license plate.
 Finish off the design by adding a personalized message using a permanent ink marker.

-5. Hand and Footprint Apron
+5. Hand & Footprint Apron

 6. Footprint Heart Art

 “Little feet leave big imprints on our hearts.”
 That saying goes perfectly with framed footprint heart art from a special child.
 This easy footprint craft involves slightly overlapping footprints to create a heart on cardstock.
-The heart shape is then cut out, embellished with a hand-sewn twine border and mounted on to coordinating scrapbook paper prior to framing.
+The heart shape is then cut out, embellished with a hand-sewn twine border, and mounted onto coordinating scrapbook paper prior to framing.
 It’s the perfect Mother’s Day gift!

 If you’d like to send a fun and unique twist to the traditional Mother’s Day card, try helping children make these handprint cards strung together as a garland.
-You just need some basic supplies like paint, cardstock, scrapbook paper, a hole punch, ribbon, scissors and glue..
-Once you’ve captured their painted hand on paper, you can mount it on decorative scrapbook paper, hole punch the top and string the cute handprints onto ribbon.
+You just need some basic supplies like paint, cardstock, scrapbook paper, a hole punch, ribbon, scissors, and glue..
+Once you’ve captured their painted hand on paper, you can mount it on decorative scrapbook paper, hole punch the top and string the cute handprints onto the ribbon.

 Mothers love receiving flowers of all kinds on Mother’s Day.
 Create hanging handprint flowers and give her something to smile about for a long time.
 Simply cut out flower shapes using a variety of patterns and colors of scrapbook paper.
 Add painted/stamped handprints to the centers of the flowers for a memorable gift.
-Glue flowers on a strip of paper for easy displaying.
+Glue flowers on a strip of paper for easy display.

 9. Handprint Flower Bags

 Transform a plain canvas tote bag into a stylish handprint flower bag.
 This project is easy enough for most children 8 and older to do on their own with paint.
 Kids begin by creating the stem and flower center.
-They add colorful flower petals by adding paint on to their hands and carefully stamping their handprint around the flower center.
+They add colorful flower petals by adding paint onto their hands and carefully stamping their handprint around the flower center.